Post Graduate Studies

 - Copyright and Fair Use Guidance

-- Providing information on copyright regulations, fair use, and plagiarism and helping users understand and adhere to legal and ethical standards in their research.
+- Facilitating disseminating information regarding copyright regulations, fair use, and plagiarism, while supporting users in comprehending and conforming to legal and ethical standards in their research endeavours.

 - Assisting Researchers With Finding the Right Publisher

 - The Research Support section also assists aspiring writers with identifying the right journal and publisher for their work.
-It does this by using specialised online tools such as Think-Check-and Submit and publishers’ journal finders.
+It uses specialised online tools such as Think-Check-and-Submit and publishers’ journal finders.

-For assistance for any of the services listed above, do not hesitate to contact the Library Research Support on libraryresearchsupportservices@library.msu.ac.zw or use our WhatsApp number – 0786 755 935.
-You may also approach the Information Desk located at the Main Library and ask for further assistance.
+For assistance with any of the services listed above, do not hesitate to contact the Library Research Support at libraryresearchsupportservices@library.msu.ac.zw or use the Library WhatsApp number – 0717 290 290.
+You may also approach the Information Desk at the Main Library and ask for further assistance.

 Steps in the research process